buenos-nachos/time-sync/README.md

 import { refreshRates } from "@buenos-nachos/time-sync";
 import { sync } from "./setupFile";

-// The subscribe method forms the backbone of the library.
-Most interactions
-// involving TimeSync are expected to be handled via subscriptions. const unsubscribe1 = sync.subscribe({
-	// This tells TimeSync to start an interval to dispatch a new update to all
+// This tells TimeSync that we have a new subscriber that needs to be updated
+// NO SLOWER than every five minutes.
+Subscribers are allowed to be notified
+// more often than this, if it would keep all subscribers in sync.
+As this
+// is the first subscriber, this also kicks off a new interval that will
+// dispatch an update every 5 minutes. const unsubscribe1 = sync.subscribe({
-	// subscribers in five minutes. refreshRates contains a set of
+	// refreshRates contains a set of commonly-used intervals, but any
-	// commonly-used intervals, but any positive integer can be used as well
+	// positive integer is valid
 	targetRefreshIntervalMs: refreshRates.fiveMinutes,

 	// newDate is a special ReadonlyDate class that enforces readonly access at